Two things to keep in mind:

 To check your grades, click on the link labeled Grades in the navigation panel found on the left side of your course home page.
 You can also get to your grades by opening the user menu in the top right corner of the page and selecting the Grades link.
 From there, click on the name of your course to see your grades.

 In the illustrations below, you can see examples of gradebooks set up for weighted and unweighted (what Moodle calls "natural") grading.
 In the unweighted gradebook, all scores are added up and divided by the total possible points in order to arrive at a final score.
-To see where you stand in the course during the term, add up the total points that you have earned so far and divide that number by the total points possible for the activities that have been graded.
+To see where you stand in the course during the term, take the total points that you have earned so far and divide that number by the total points possible for the activities that have been graded.
 How are you doing?

 You can see your total grade in all of your classes by referring to your dashboard.
 From the dashboard pull-down menu in the upper right corner where your name appears when you're logged in, click on the Grades link.
 To review your scores in a particular course, click on the name of the course.